 Our partners in the program are as follows:

-If you are interested in learning more about Opportunity Knocks, please contact Housing Plus on 1800 603 300.
+If you are interested in learning more about Opportunity Knocks, contact Housing Plus on 1800 603 300.

 Housing Plus is a progressive social enterprise that re-invests ALL profits back into improving social outcomes for individuals and communities in regional NSW.
 Housing Plus is a registered not-for-profit company limited by guarantee, and is a Tier 1 accredited community housing provider.